domingos108/solar_forecasting/README.md

-# solar_forecasting
+# Solar Forecasting
-the source code of the paper is named as: Solar Irradiance forecasting using dynamic ensemble selection
+The source code of the paper is named as: Solar Irradiance forecasting using dynamic ensemble selection.
+Four data sets from Salvador, Fortaleza, Florianópolis and São Paulo are considered, which are disponible at: https://mapas.inmet.gov.br/

 # Usage
 General information: